Marchev-Science/case-cold-start-modeling/README.md

 *Feature engineering*

 Using as many as possible feature engineering techniques, create new features, and then select the significant ones.
-The ones which selected, should be described in a matter similar to the data dictionary, where the
+The ones which selected, should be described in a matter similar to the data dictionary, where the  field "Derivation" formulate how you calculate it.
+Any additional innovative data preparation techniques are acceptable such as unsuppervised ML, spicific regrouping of data, randomized humanization, injecting sythnetic outliers, etc.

 *Deal with imbalanced data*

+For some (if not all) of the propensity models the dependent feature is going to be imbalanced and before modeling you will have to deal with that first.
+Variuos techniques are possible, as long as you get reasonable metric scores (also you may propose the metrics which work better for the case).

 *Propensity models*

+The models you are expected to make should return individual propensity to buy score for every individualon all four of the credit products, as follows:
+- Overdraft
+- Consumer credit
+- Mortgage loan
+- Credit card

+It is highly encouraged to try multiple classes of models for each dependent feature, and at least some of the finally selected models should be of black box nature (so requiring explainability modeling).

+Use argumented method for validation of your choosing, but do have in mind that at least 5000 records should be separated as out-of-sample test set, and maybe another 5000 should be used as in-sample validation for various purposes (including hyperoptimization).

 *Hyperparametric optimization*

+For the purpose of exercising do hyperparametric optimizations on the best performing models for each product type.
+If you have time/hardware constraints, keep the hyper parameter grid smaller - 4-5 most important parameters should be enough.
+Again - you have the choice as to which technique for hyperparametric optimization to use.

 *Explainability models*